 Both power supplies must be connected to a power source.
 Fonolo recommends connecting each power supply to a distinct power source, so that in the event of a power failure, the Appliance continues to function.

 Before Fonolo can ship your Appliances, you must provide Fonolo with network configuration settings, so they can be pre-configured.
-The Appliances have four 1GB copper Ethernet ports, which can be set up in a variety of configurations.
+The Appliances have two 1GB copper Ethernet ports, which can be set up in a variety of configurations.
 Fonolo will configure network ports, starting with physical port 1 on the Appliances.

 - Single Network Connection: a single IP address is configured on physical port 1.